-Have you had an abnormal PAP smear?
+Do you have an abnormal PAP smear?
 Want to know how to prevent it from happening again?
-As a naturopath, I can offer treatment and prevention of abnormal pap smears to prevent a recurrence.
+As a naturopath, I offer treatment and prevention of abnormal PAP smears to prevent a recurrence.

 Facts about PAPs and Cervical Cancer